MrBinnacle/dmps/ENHANCEMENT_SYSTEM.md

 ### 3. Implementation Process

-#### Step 1: Idea Validation
+#### Step 1: First Principles Validation
-1. Fill out the Idea Capture Template
+1. Fill out the First Principles Idea Capture Template
-2. Assess market need and differentiation potential
-3. Check technical feasibility
-4. Estimate implementation effort
+2. Apply the "5 Whys" test to understand fundamental need
+3. Use the "Alien Test" - explain to someone with no context
+4. Apply the "10x Constraint Test" - what would you build with 10x fewer resources?
+5. Check against First Principles Red Flags (see FIRST_PRINCIPLES_FOUNDATION.md)

 #### Step 2: Feature Design
 1. Create user stories